Where To Go When You Just Want Some Oysters

 An awesome Manhattan Beach seafood spot the size of a studio apartment, Fishing With Dynamite is the best place to go in the South Bay for oysters and a beer.
 They’ve got a great selection, from a few different Cape Cod varieties to ones from Baja and Morro Bay.
 The raw scallops with grapefruit are also highly worth your time, if you’re in need of even more things served on the half shell.

-Something about the crowds and the massive urban space of Grand Central Market makes us think we shouldn’t eat raw seafood there.
-But The Oyster Gourmet proves us wrong every time.
-They’ve really only got three things on the menu (besides wine)–and the one worth your time is the plate of oysters.
+Set amid the crowds and the urban commotion of Grand Central Market, The Oyster Gourmet is an unusual-looking, vaguely-steampunky small wooden stand designed to look like a giant open oyster shell.
+And as you might expect, they’ve really only got three things on the menu (besides wine)–and the one most worth your time is the plate of oysters.
 The selection constantly changes, and the shuckers are super knowledgeable–so even if you don’t know the difference between a Blue Point and a Wellfleet, they’re always happy to help you figure out what you’ll like.